msg-DAVID-GmbH/RemoteWorking/03_moderating_remote_meetings.md

 ![alt text](slides/meetingAfter.png)

 - retrospective of your role as a moderator, findings during the meeting-process, specific tasks for next time
-- in case of communication problems or misunderstandings: make team "overcommunicating" ("overuse" body language, facial expressions and gestures to communicate all the time)

 ## locations layout